AndreGuerra123/django-portrait/README.rst

 Credits
 -------

-Tools used in rendering this package:
+These tools were used to inspire the development of this package:

 *  Cookiecutter_
 *  `cookiecutter-djangopackage`_